-Qualified Subchapter S Subsidiaries may not be a Pennsylvania S Corporation, or elect not to be a Pennsylvania S Corporation, separate from the parent corporation.
-Federal Subchapter S Corporations doing business in Pennsylvania that do not make this election are required to file both RCT-101 and PA-20S/PA-65 and the shareholders of these corporations must report the income from these corporations on their PA Personal Income Tax Returns.
+Qualified subchapter S subsidiaries may not be Pennsylvania S corporations, or elect not to be Pennsylvania S corporations, separate from the parent corporation.
+Federal subchapter S corporations doing business in Pennsylvania that do not make this election are required to file both RCT-101 and PA-20S/PA-65, and the shareholders of these corporations must report the income from these corporations on their PA personal income tax returns.

-IMPORTANT: This election must be filed by all Federal Subchapter S Corporations that do not want to be a Pennsylvania S Corporation, regardless of any prior actions taken by the corporation on this issue.
+IMPORTANT: This election must be filed by all federal subchapter S corporations that do not want to be taxed as Pennsylvania S corporations, regardless of any prior actions taken by a corporation on this issue.

-If a corporation has elected to be taxed as an S corporation for federal tax purposes, but has elected not to be taxed as a PA S corporation, it must: (1) complete Section C of RCT-101, (2) attach a copy of federal Form 1120S to the PA Corporate Tax Report and (3) attach a schedule reflecting adjustments to Line 21 of federal Form 1120S for the pass-through items on Schedule K (Shareholders' Share of Income, Credits, Deductions, etc.).
+If a corporation has elected to be taxed as an S corporation for federal tax purposes, but has elected not to be taxed as a PA S corporation, it must: (1) complete Section C of RCT-101, (2) attach a copy of federal Form 1120S to the PA Corporate Tax Report, and (3) attach a schedule reflecting adjustments to Line 21 of federal Form 1120S for the pass-through items on Schedule K (Shareholders' Share of Income, Credits, Deductions, etc.).
 These adjustments should produce taxable income similar to that for a C corporation and must be reported in Section C, Line (1) of the RCT-101.